lucified/minard-backend/README.md

 A launch configuration for debugging in Visual Studio Code is included under `.vscode`.
 If the server has was started with `npm run dev`, the debugger should be able to attach to the process.

+## Monitoring

+A simple monitoring endpoint is available at `/status`.

+## Maintenance tasks

+You can trigger checking of screenshots by going to the url `/operations/screenshots`.
+This will make sure that all successful and extracted deployments have screenshots.
+Normally screenshots are generated after each deployment, but this maintenance task may sometimes be useful.